 The Benefits of Sending Pre-Press Production Work to a Vendor

 Given these factors, I don’t see how a publisher could match our pre-press production quality or costs by using in-house resources.
 An explanation I’ve heard from time to time is, “Based on our production editors/project managers working on projects 60% of their time, our cost per page or project are X”.
-While this is the purest direct project cost, it doesn’t consider the 40% of the time which isn’t being spent working on projects, or the overhead necessary to maintain in-house staff including managers and facility costs.
+While this is the purest direct project cost, it doesn’t consider the 40% of the time which isn’t spent working on projects, or the overhead necessary to maintain in-house staff including managers and facility costs.

 Click here, to read the next post in this series.